valerionew/unisolder-notes/README.md

 If you use **0.004** ohm shunt, R37 and R42 have to be both **2.0k** 0.1%.

 ### Ra to Rg 47ohm
-Those resistors are not needed if you are going to use the OLED screen.
-You will need to short their pads with solder or use 0ohm resistors.
+Those resistors are not needed.
+You will need to short their pads with solder or use zero ohm resistors.

 ### 3v and 3.0v zener diodes
 Despite the different name in the BOM, the same part can be used for both.